Coefficient of Conservatism:

 Two rather well-marked varieties are found in Michigan, although apparent intergrades rarely occur.

 Chiefly inland in the southern Lower Peninsula, with occasional plants in disturbed sites northward, is var. pilosum, with spreading whitish hairs on stems and leaves.
-This somewhat weedy variety occurs in dry to moist fields and prairies, along roadsides and shores; it is quite late blooming, and showy sometimes into late October.
+This somewhat weedy variety occurs in dry to moist fields and prairies, along roadsides and shores, and even more extreme settings like pavement and concrete cracks at the edges of roads and sidewalks.
+It is quite late blooming and cold tolerant, and showy sometimes into early November, well deserving the common name frost aster.

 Along and near the shores of the Great Lakes from Berrien and Huron Cos. north is var. pringlei (A. Gray) G. L. Nesom, with stems and leaves glabrous or nearly so.
 This is a calciphile, on sandy and gravelly shores and beaches, interdunal flats and swales, limestone pavements and other outcrops, rarely islightly inland.
 These plants, somewhat earlier blooming than var. pilosum, seem very distinctive, and warrant further study.